-To the left of the Total Presets push buttons are the push button groups for Upper,Lower & Pedals.
+To the left of the Total Presets push buttons are the push button groups for Upper, Lower & Pedals.
 Along the bottom row, each group has a button that corresponds to each sound.
-(Selector 1, Selector 2, Selector 3 and Selector 4 for example).
+(Selector 1, Selector 2, Selector 3 for example).

-In the middle row of the Selector push buttons, special controls for turning on various functions such as Chorus effect for Pedals, Lower & Upper Selectors, control buttons for turning Selector 2 for the Pedals, Selector 2 and 3 on the Lower Manual 'On' and also Selectors 2, 3 and 4 on the Upper Manual 'On'.
+In the middle row of the Selector push buttons, special controls for turning on various functions such as 'Dynamics for Pedals, Chorus effect for Lower & Upper Selectors, Turning Selector 2 on the Lower Manual 'On' and also Selectors 2 and 3 on the Upper Manual 'On'.